-The first paper we must mention is Baliga et al. (2011), who also study 2×2 games - two groups, two actions - with leaders who can be punished.
+The first paper we must mention is Baliga et al. (2011), who also study $2 \times 2$ games - two groups, two actions - with leaders who can be punished.
 Leaders are the two group leaders, whose purpose is to remain in power.
 They simultaneously choose an action - like our F or C - in the first place.
 Groups are heterogeneous, in that in each group each member has different payoffs from the four possible profiles.
 In a given group, an individual member then punishes the leader by not granting her support if from her point of view the leader's action is not a best response to the opposing leader's choice.
 Leaders do not make promises; they are punished for taking a wrong decision, not for failing to deliver on their promises.
 The paper studies political systems as defined by the fraction of supporters in the population a leader needs to remain in power.
 Despite the apparent similarities it is really a different setting.
-We stress promises and competition among leaders in a model where the relevant decisions are ultimately taken by the citizens, not by the leaders, with a different research purpose.
-A similar analysis where groups may interact to a greater or lesser extent can be found in Block et al. (2025).
+We stress promises and competition among leaders in a model where the relevant decisions are ultimately taken by the citizens, with a different research purpose.